ktustanowski/decentralizeddeeplinksiospoc/README.md

 ### Preparation
 The part right before dispatching a link which consists of determinig of link type, some config loading, waiting for components initialization etc. is based on signals so it can be easily extended based on the needs.
 ### Navigation
-Instead of some huge central coordinator I followed the decentralised approach.
+Instead of some huge central coordinator I followed the decentralized approach.
 PoC application navigation is based on storyboards so (it requires a bit more boilerplate code).
 What I like about this is how overall this approach made the deeplinkh handling clear.
 The flow just goes from one node (view controller) to another and simple enum-fueled decision making is done on what to do next.

 This also offers great control on the flow.
 Item that we want to show is not accessibile from home screen?
 Not a problem, just navigate to screen containing all the items and show it from there.
 Item is on home?
 Even better.
 One step less.
 Additional bonus is that having this nodes setup we can reuse them.
 Let's say we need to be able to show legal documents to the user from content screen.
 We just prepare the link to legal page, dismiss the content and tell home to navigate to settings because Home already knows how to this.